...

 What is the projected increase in U.S. electricity demand by 2050?

-What is the expected electricity consumption of data centers by 2030?
+What is the expected electricity consumption of data centers in the U.S. by 2030?

-How much could electric-vehicle charging impact U.S. peak load by mid-century?
+How will electric vehicle charging impact U.S. peak load by 2050?

 Disclaimer: Any opinions expressed in this blog do not necessarily reflect the opinions of Certrec.
 This content is meant for informational purposes only.